awsdocs/aws-amplify-console-user-guide/doc_source/manual-deploys.md

 For Amazon S3, you can also set up AWS Lambda triggers to update your site each time new assets are uploaded\.
 [This blog post](http://aws.amazon.com/blogs/mobile/deploy-files-s3-dropbox-amplify-console/) describes the process for setting up a Lambda trigger to automatically deploy changes to Amplify when updates are made to an Amazon S3 bucket\.

+Amplify does not support manual deploys for server\-side rendered \(SSR\) apps\.
+For more information, see [Deploy and host server\-side rendered apps with Amplify](server-side-rendering-amplify.md)\.

 ## Drag and drop<a name="drag-and-drop"></a>

 **To manually deploy an app using drag and drop**